IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 4. `MGMTCLAS` name if not assigned by the system for application requirements related to data backup frequency and data retention.

 Programs intending to use EzNoSQL must not execute in cross-memory (XM) mode, Functional Recovery Routine (FRR) mode, or non-primary Address Space Control (ASC) mode.

+Programs intending to allow multiple concurrent reads/writes to the database while sharing a connection and single open must issue the connect and at least one read/write API to force the open from a parent task.
+Subsequent concurrent read/write requests must be issued as children of the parent task which issued the open.
+The close connection must be issued by the task that performed the open (i.e. parent task).

+Applications should consider a recovery design for handling a z/OS EzNoSQL server (SMSVSAM) recycle while databases are open.
+Any subsequent API call to the database will receive and error indicating the server is unavailable or a new instance has initialized.
+Databases should be closed and reopened when the server is available.
+SMSVSAM will issue an ENF 45 upon initialization.

 # Performance Considerations